-6000 in Roman numerals is written as V̅I̅, an ancient way used by the Romans to display numbers.
-This numeral form uses letters to represent values, where V̅I̅ means 5,000, plus 1,000.
-Understanding how to read and write numbers as 6000 in Roman numerals, helps students connect mathematics.
+6000 in Roman numeral is written as V̅I̅, an ancient way used by the Romans to display numbers.
+This numeral form uses letters to represent values, where V̅I̅ means 5000, plus 1000, which together make 5000 + 1000 = 6000.
+Understanding how to read and write numbers as 6000 in Roman numerals, helps learners connect mathematics.
 It also improves logical thinking by teaching them how values are combined to form larger numbers.
 The study of V̅I̅ is not only a mathematical skill but also a link to the past, which makes number learning interesting in everyday life.

 To write 6000 in Roman numerals, break it into thousands, hundreds, tens, and ones using additive and subtractive pairs: